githubtraining/communicating-using-markdown/responses/es/02_headers.md

 The toolbar isn't available everywhere.
 When you edit a file, you must type the `#` symbols manually.

-### :keyboard: Activity: Edit your file with headers
+### :keyboard: Actividad: Edit your file with headers

 {% if preferences.gitTool == 'cli' %}
 1. Open your preferred command line interface, which we'll call your shell from now on.